freenas/freenas-docs/userguide/system.rst

 viewed or set using
 :menuselection:`System --> System Dataset`.

+.. note:: :ref:`SSH` keys are not stored in the configuration database and must be backed up separately.

 There are two types of passwords.
 User account passwords for the base operating system are stored as hashed values, do not need to be encrypted to be secure, and are saved in the system configuration